 Have you ever been pondering a decision when, strangely, you start noticing “God nudges” to help you make that decision?
 My thoughts the last few days have been about what to pen for this month’s Spend Life Wisely article on Financial Well-being.

-The tip I have to share with you is about…TIPPING!
+The "nudge" I received and tip I want to share with you is about…TIPPING!
 With more and more frequency, tip jars are finding their way to check-out counters across America.
 In days gone by, a tip jar in a restaurant specifically for the cook was unheard of.
 Tips were left on the table to be subtly distributed by the wait staff after the customer left.

 Times have changed, and now there seems to be a tip jar or expectation of a tip for many businesses.
 These days, tips are expected regardless of how well the service given actually was.
 For most, knowing what, when, and how much to tip can be bewildering to even the savviest among us.
 Let’s attack this subject from several different angles.